Bhargav19-root/docs/links/password-protected.md

 # Password Protected Links

-Learn how to secure your links with password protection in LinkUTM.
+Learn how to secure your links with password protection in linkutm.

 ## Overview